 Sidney is a somewhat small city located in the state of Montana.
-With a population of 6,173 people and two constituent neighborhoods, Sidney is the 16th largest community in Montana.
+With a population of 6,167 people and three constituent neighborhoods, Sidney is the 15th largest community in Montana.

-In terms of college education, Sidney is nearly on par with the US average for all cities of 21.84%: 18.37% of adults 25 and older in Sidney have a bachelor's degree or advanced degree.
+The percentage of adults in Sidney with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.94% of adults in Sidney have a bachelor's degree or advanced degree.

-The per capita income in Sidney in 2018 was $32,479, which is wealthy relative to Montana, and upper middle income relative to the rest of the US.
-This equates to an annual income of $129,916 for a family of four.
+The per capita income in Sidney in 2018 was $29,629, which is middle income relative to Montana and the nation.
+This equates to an annual income of $118,516 for a family of four.
 However, Sidney contains both very wealthy and poor people as well.

 Sidney is a somewhat ethnically-diverse city.
 The people who call Sidney home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Sidney residents report their race to be White, followed by Native American.
-Important ancestries of people in Sidney include German, Norwegian, Irish, English, and Danish.
+The greatest number of Sidney residents report their race to be White, followed by Native Hawaiian.
+Important ancestries of people in Sidney include German, Norwegian, Irish, Italian, and English.